GoAlexander/broker_online_banking/README.txt

-This program has terrible code, sorry.
-It wrote very quickly...
+This program has terrible code and a lot of "dirty hacks", sorry.
+It was written very very(!) quickly...

 What do you need to start this program: